dickwolff/Export-To-Ghostfolio/README.md

 Login to your Trading 212 account and create an export file (via History > Download icon).
 Choose the period from which you wish to export your history and click download.

+### XTB

+Login to your XTB account and from the top bar click on Account history > Cash operations -> Export button.
+Choose the period from which you wish to export your history, select report type "Cash Operations" and file format "csv" then click "Export Report" button.

 </details>

 ## How to use